veganjay/ctf_writeups/Hackvent_2018/README.md

 ## Solution

-### Teaser -10
+### Teaser -10: Braille

-It looks like braille to me.
+This looks like braille.
 To help separate into characters, I used gimp (crop and add gridlines):

 ![Teaser with gridlines](images/Teaser_crop_gridlines.png)